San Diego Metropolitan Transit System: "MTS Access" paratransit service

 Paratransit services, operated under the name "MTS Access," provide point-to-point service upon request to passengers registered with MTS as being qualified for assistance under the Americans with Disabilities Act.
 Service is available throughout the MTS service area, and connections to a similar NCTD service are also available.
 Vehicles are typically mini-buses equipped with wheelchair lifts and tie-downs.

 San Diego and Arizona Eastern Railway

-The San Diego and Arizona Eastern Railway (SD&AE) is a subsidiary of the MTS that manages and leases railroad tracks for freight service.
-The San Diego and Imperial Valley Railroad has exclusive trackage rights move railcars from the end of the BNSF Railway in Downtown San Diego to either industrial customers in the San Diego area or to the Mexico–United States border in San Ysidro over the SD&AE Main Line and La Mesa Branch.
+The San Diego and Arizona Eastern Railway (SD&AE) is a subsidiary of MTS that manages and leases railroad tracks for freight service.
+The San Diego and Imperial Valley Railroad has exclusive trackage rights move railcars from the end of the BNSF Railway in downtown San Diego to either industrial customers in the San Diego area or to the Mexico–United States border in San Ysidro over the SD&AE Main Line and La Mesa Branch.
 The Baja California Railroad holds the right to operate over the SD&AE Desert Line in the Imperial Valley.